 - Can be difficult to predict size

-- 【BREATHABLE MATERIAL】The dog recovery suit is made of cotton and polyester fabric, super soft, breathable and stretchy.
-Spay suit for male female...
+- 【BREATHABLE MATERIAL】The dog surgery recovery suit is made of 95% cotton and 5% spandex, super soft, breathable and stretchy.
+Dog body suits after...

-- 【DOG CONE ALTERNATIVE】Wearing this dog surgery recovery suit is more comfortable than he/she is in a plastic elizabethan collar for dogs while...
+- 【DOG CONE ALTERNATIVE】Wearing this dog onesie for surgery female is more comfortable than he/she is in a plastic e collar for dogs while eating,...

 This inflatable donut collar is a good alternative to the plastic cone and is lightweight with soft material.
 It allows your dog to engage in all activities, including the toileting, without removing the collar.
 It doesn’t affect vision, meaning dogs find it easy to walk around, unlike in the traditional cones.